 In this thesis, we develop a new algorithm to slice on the state graph instead of the PDG, we call it JipdaSlicer.
 The slice result of JipdaSlicer can act as prerequisite to accomplish tier splitting.
-After illustrating our implemen-tation design based on our assumption in section 4.2.1, we set up the eval-uation based on three case studies in order to check if JipdaSlicer could compute correct program slices and keep the syntax structure of if-else statements.
+After illustrating our implementation design based on our assumption in section 4.2.1, we set up the evaluation based on three case studies in order to check if JipdaSlicer could compute correct program slices and keep the syntax structure of if-else statements.
 Finally, we validate Jipdaslicer by comparing the slicing result with STIP.js.

 6.1 Contribution

 The focus of this dissertation was applying program slicing technology on a state graph directly.
-Therefore we make an implementation of JipdaSlic-er which contributes to slice on a state graph directly without constructing a Program Dependency Graph anymore.
-We give an overview of contribu-tions in this section.
+Therefore we make an implementation of JipdaSlic-er, a tool that slices a state graph directly without constructing a Program Dependency Graph first.
+We give an overview of contributions in this section.

 Improvement